1Q: First-Generation Wireless Systems Integrating Classical and Quantum Communication: 1Q System Model

 Regarding forwarding, a QBS should act as a \emph{quantum repeater} for long-distance quantum communication between the devices within its coverage and quantum nodes connected to the global QI.
 Long-distance entanglement, needed in teleportation, is provided by using \emph{entanglement swapping}, a quantum protocol in which two particles that have never interacted (each initially entangled with separate particles) become entangled by performing a joint measurement at an intermediate node.
 QBSs should be capable of performing entanglement swapping and, in this way, ensure long-distance entanglements for the devices within their coverage.
 This is shown on Fig.~\ref{fig:QBSfunctionality}(c).
 Clearly, QBSs can also perform entanglement swapping for two devices within their coverage.

 The distinctive feature of the mobility support in a quantum context is related to entanglement distribution.
-Considering the short coherence times, entanglement distribution should not only be timed based on the spatial location of the user, but also the timing of the required service.
-When the entanglement is distributed by a QBS placed in a Low Earth Orbit (LEO) satellite constellation, it can then take advantage of the predictable handover time in addition to the service request from the users.
+Considering the short coherence times, entanglement distribution should not only be timed based on the spatial location of the user, but also the timing of the required service. \pp{This can be different, depending on whether the \gls{qbs} is fixed, terrestrial, or a mobile \gls{qbs} on a satellite.} When the entanglement is distributed by a QBS placed in a Low Earth Orbit (LEO) satellite constellation, it can then take advantage of the predictable handover time in addition to the service request from the users.

 Considering the fifth functionality, a QBS can facilitate a local distributed quantum computation within its coverage area.
 In other words, a QBS can offer the wireless variant of a \gls{qlan}~\cite{alshowkan2021reconfigurable}, a network that interconnects quantum computing devices, quantum memories, and quantum sensors within a localized physical area.